 2003- present PencilWorks Building, Brooklyn NY 11222

-Individual and Group Music Lessons Guitar, Bass, Drums, Songwriting, Music Theory Group workshops created for women include:
+Individual and Group Music Lessons on Guitar, Bass, Drums, Songwriting, Music Theory.
+Band workshops created for women and kids include:

 Chicks With Picks,